RaphaelEDiener/presentations/on_language_design.md

 difficult and complex.
 They are either complex and easy or difficult and simple.
-There is no excuse for language designers to not implement them, or similar solutions in languages inteded for production use.
+There is no excuse for language designers to not implement them, or similar solutions in languages intended for production use.

 I have little hope of these solutions getting implemented inside mainstream languages.
 The compilers are often badly structured or weight down by decades of churn and dept.

 The best hope is probably a new language.
-This is why I'm currently implementing those probosed solutions inside my own language *Taipan*.
+This is why I'm currently implementing those proposed solutions inside my own language *Taipan*.
 The problem is that this takes time.

 I hope that I could give you a hint where to focus your tooling effort in the meantime, and not waste time on the right wrong problems.
 Everything complex and easy is the domain of langue implementers.
-Everything simple but difficult can be solveed by tools.
+Everything simple but difficult can be solved by tools.

 Have fun programming.